nabinthomas/amazert/README.md

 make commit #commits the built package so that it can be checked in, and used by the Android App later

-The package amazert/amazert.pkg will be packaged with the android app for installing during the initial setup
+The package amazert/amazert.pkg will be packaged with the android app for installing during the initial setup The App will copy this file to the OpenWRT router, extract, and run install.sh in it.
+The install.sh script can be customized to copy the other app files to required locations, do the initial setup, and start the amazeRT Management Service